nvidia-holoscan/holohub/README.md

 If you prefer to build locally without `docker`, take a look at our [Native Build](./doc/developer.md#native-build) instructions.

-Once your development environment is configured you may move on to [Building Applications](#building-applications).
+Once your development environment is configured you may move on to [Building the Holohub components you are interested in](#building-operators-applications-and-packages).

 ## Container Build (Recommended)